geomagas/2048cc/gtk2_replayer/README.md

 find convenient installers at the dedicated for this purpose **[website](  http://gtk-win.sourceforge.net/home/index.php/Main/Downloads )**, or directly from their **[sourceforge account](  http://sourceforge.net/projects/gtk-win/files/GTK%2B%20Runtime%20Environment/GTK%2B%202.24/ )**.

 On other platforms, you can compile the sources.
-Please refer to the **src/README.md** file, for details and compilation instructions on several platforms.
+Please refer to the document [src/README.md](./src/README.md) for instructions on how to do that on Windows and Linux (and possibly on other platforms too).

 User Guide